 All of us at times can find we are struggling or feeling unhappy ……with ourselves, others or a specific situation …..and are wanting or needing things to change.
 And whether it is something that is going on now or is rooted in the past and early experiences, counselling and therapy can help.

-Counselling and therapy can be life changing and an important aspect of my work is in providing a genuinely warm and supportive space where we can confidentially explore the difficult and sometimes painful issues that are affecting your everyday life .......with the aim for both of us being to enlighten and empower you so that you can go forward with confidence.
+Counselling and therapy can be life changing and an important aspect of my work is in providing a genuinely warm and supportive space where we can confidentially explore the difficult and sometimes painful issues that are affecting your everyday life .......with the aim for both of us being to enlighten and empower you so that you can make the changes you want to make to go forward with confidence.

 I work with many kinds of difficulties, with particular interest in: